JuR1XD/JuR1XD/README.md

 ### 🧑‍💼 About me

-- 👦 My Name is Juri and I'm 23 Years old.
+- 👦 My Name is Juri and I'm 24 Years old.
-- 👾 My Hobbies are gaming, hiking and listening to Music.
+- 👾 My Hobbies are gaming, bouldering, hiking and listening to Music.
-- 🌱 I’m currently practicing bash scripting, unix in general and repeating some Java Swing connected to Big Data.
+- 🌱 I am currently practicing simple Bash scripting, Unix in general, and learning new things about radio and satellites in connection with meteorology.
 - 💼 I am currently employed by the German Weather Service

 ### 🛠️ My Tech Stack